Injuries on public and private property

 - Visiting a business – owners are responsible for the safety of people on their property.
 If they are negligent, they may be sued.

-- Shopping centres – losing your footing on slippery supermarket floor and injuring yourself in a fall is a typical type of shopping centre injury.
+- Shopping centres – losing your footing on a slippery supermarket floor and injuring yourself in a fall is a typical type of shopping centre injury.